Cockatrice Colophon!!

 So, the colophon definitely seems to be a cockatrice.

-Intriguingly, it looks like Ballantine/Del Rey were pretty haphazard in their use of the colophon.
+Intriguingly, it looks like Ballantine/Del Rey were pretty haphazard in their use of this colophon.
 A number of their 1977 titles have it, like some Fletcher Pratt fantasies, but weirdly enough not The Sword of Shannara.
 Why not?
 Who knows, especially since the 1978 reprinting of Donaldson's Lord Foul's Bane has it.
 Likewise, the 1977 printing of Dunsany's The King of Elfland's Daughter has the colophon, but that was under the Ballantine imprint rather than Ballantine/Del Rey, so isn't even distinguishing del Rey's new editorship.

 And then there's the curious case of Katherine Kurtz's Dernyi Checkmate (1972), an original BAFS novel.
 In the BAFS, of course, it has the Unicorn's Head colophon.
 The 1974 and 1976 Ballantine reprintings remove the colophon, but a colophon (the cockatrice one) reappears in the novel's 1977 reprinting under Ballantine/Del Rey.
 Dernyi Checkmate then kept the cockatrice colophon until its 1985 reprinting, at which point the publisher drops it again.